 I have published several articles on the invention of historical pageants and spectacle in Britain, the US and the British Empire in the twentieth century, mainly focusing on the work of pageant master Frank Lascelles.
 I was a member of the Advisory Board to AHRC The Redress of the Past: Historical Pageants in Britain, 1905-2016 and have contributed to an English Heritage podcast on Gwen Lally's 1938 Battle Abbey Pageant.

 I am an experienced PhD supervisor with completions.
-I peer review regularly for academic journals and publishers and I am a stategic reviewer for the AHRC Peer Review College.
+I peer review regularly for academic journals and publishers and was a member of the AHRC Peer Review College for over a decade.

 PhD supervision: Completions